frenetisch-applaudierend/mocka/Readme.md

 To use Mocka in your project do the following steps.

 1. Drag the `Mocka.framework` directory into your project and add it to your unit testing target
-2. Add "-ObjC" to "Other Linker Flags" in your project's build settings
+2. Add "-ObjC" to "Other Linker Flags" of your unit test target in your project's build settings
 3. Make Mocka available in your unit tests with `#import <Mocka/Mocka.h>`

 This is an example of a simple test using Mocka.